CASR-HKU/MSD-FCCM23/software/README.md

     # Step 2: QAT under the different latency constrained
     ./scripts/msd_quant_latency_search.sh  # The required information will be manually imported from step 1 into it for QAT.

-    # After training is done, you can check results in the log files

     ```

+    After training is done, you can check results in the log files, generated in `./msd_quant/msd_quantization/ImageNet/logs`.

-- *Direct check*. **ONLY for the artifact evaluation of the paper.** If you want to evaluate the results for the accuracy only and do not want to retrain the models, we provide all the training logs in `./msd_quant/msd_quantization/logs`.
+- *Direct check*. **ONLY for the Artifact Evaluation of the paper.** If you want to evaluate the results for the accuracy only and do not want to retrain the models, we provide all the training logs in `./traning_logs`.

     - Log files in `training_logs/standard_eb` are for the accuracy results with EB=2, which refer to the step 1 (*Quantization Accuracy*).
     - Log files in `training_logs/mixed_eb` are for the accuracy results with mixed-EB search, which refer to the step 2 (*Accuracy-speedup trade-off*).